top of page

 It wasn’t that every night at Leo’s was some kind of memorable disaster, it's that you throw a few hundred 20-somethings together in a club with alcohol and music, and something is always going to happen.

-“It wasn’t like it was a bad place,” Krista added.
-She’d working bottle service there a couple of years before Holly got the job.
+“It wasn’t like it was a bad place,” Krista pointed out.
+She’d worked bottle service there a couple of years before Holly got the job.
 “But it was always something.
 You know what?
 We’re so lucky to be alive.”

 Holly nodded as she clocked her speed, “so lucky.”